 Valuation risk is overseen by the Traded Products Valuation Committee ("TPVC"), which is chaired by the CFO.
 Liquidity and capital risk are overseen by the Asset and Liability Committee ("ALCO"), which is chaired by the CFO.
-Compliance, conduct and legal risk are overseen by the Regional Compliance Committee

-("RCC").
-Second line risk management of compliance risk and conduct risk resides with Chief Compliance Officer ("CCO"), who reports directly to the CEO.
+Compliance, conduct and legal risk are overseen by the Regional Compliance Committee ("RCC").
+Second line risk management of compliance risk and conduct risk resides with the CCO, who reports directly to the CEO.